Executive Committee-Cross Consortium Collaboration and Communication Committee (EC-4C)

 Anita DeStefano,

-The Analysis Coordinating Group (ACG) consists of senior PIs that make up the Executive Committee (EC) and other investigators from the ADSP.
+The Analysis Coordinating Group (ACG) is overseen by the EC-4C and includes ADSP PIs and other investigators from the ADSP.
 A primary function of the ACG is to exchange information on all activities of the ADSP and disperse that information to ADSP members.

 Analysis Working Group